oprypin/crystal-imgui/docs/index.md

 ### ::: ImGui.show_style_editor

- add style editor block (not a window). you can pass in a reference [`ImGui::ImGuiStyle`][] structure to compare to, revert to and save to (else it uses the default style)
+ add style editor block (not a window). you can pass in a reference [`ImGuiStyle`][ImGui::ImGuiStyle] structure to compare to, revert to and save to (else it uses the default style)

 ### ::: ImGui.show_style_selector